PatelNeelMahesh/mern_bootcamp_2024/02.Capstone_Project_Details/QuantumKrypto/SukhadSharma_QuantumKrypto.md

    - Real-time information on cryptocurrency prices and market trends

 4. **Quantum Forum:**
-   - Engaging community forum for discussions and knowledge sharing
+   - Engaging in community forums for discussions and knowledge-sharing
    - Topics covering various aspects of the crypto world
    - Integration with user profiles for personalized interactions